NuperSu/bubblepprof/README.md

 {service:log-ingester}            -> all / 57 / 33 / 24
 ```

-The example deliberately uses only concrete types on the data path (bubblepprof does not
-decode `iface`/`eface` edges) and sets **no** finalizers on chunks (a finalizer would make an
+The example sets **no** finalizers on chunks (a finalizer would make an object a global root
-object a global root and pollute per-tenant attribution) — which is exactly what keeps
+and pollute per-tenant attribution) — which is exactly what keeps `reachable − global_overlap`
-`reachable − global_overlap` equal to the private heap.
+equal to the private heap.
+Interface data-word reachability is fully preserved for current Go
+versions (1.24+): the runtime's GC bitmap already emits interface data words as ordinary
+pointer slots, so no concrete-type restriction is needed on the data path.

 ## Security and performance